HafsaTazrian/AI_Gaming_Project_Chase_the_Star/README.md

 ### When to Use Each

 **Use A*** when:
-- You need optimal paths with good performance
+- Need optimal paths with good performance
 - Terrain costs matter
 - General-purpose pathfinding

 **Use Dijkstra** when:
 - Terrain costs vary dramatically (bushes/grass)
-- You need guaranteed lowest cost
+- Need guaranteed lowest cost
 - Map has no clear direction to target

 **Use BFS** when:
 - Simple grid with uniform costs
 - Speed is critical
-- You want minimum steps (not minimum cost)
+- Want minimum steps (not minimum cost)

 **Use Greedy** when:
-- You want aggressive, reactive AI
+- Want aggressive, reactive AI
 - Performance is top priority
 - Suboptimal paths are acceptable